LeetLLM

 Attention matrix=8×32×81922×2 bytes≈32 GB\text{Attention matrix} = 8 \times 32 \times 8192^2 \times 2 \text{ bytes} \approx 32 \text{ GB}Attention matrix=8×32×81922×2 bytes≈32 GB

-Reading the formula: 8 sequences in the batch × 32 attention heads × 8192² entries per attention map (one for every pair of tokens) × 2 bytes per number (FP16).
-That's 32 GB just for the attention scores, more than the entire memory of many GPUs.
+8 sequences in the batch × 32 attention heads × 8192² entries per attention map × 2 bytes per number (FP16) = 32 GB just for the attention scores.
+A single A100 GPU has 80 GB of HBM, so the attention matrix alone would consume 40% of it for one batch.

 FlashAttention (Dao et al., 2022)[5] is now the standard in virtually every production LLM.
 It reduces memory from O(n2)O(n^2)O(n2) to O(n)O(n)O(n) without any approximation: the output is mathematically identical.